Lakeland Conference (Wisconsin): 2002-present

 This alignment would remain for nearly twenty years and was relatively stable in terms of membership.
 Weyerhaeuser merged with Chetek of the Heart O'North Conference in 2010 with the new school (Chetek-Weyerhaeuser) continuing Chetek's Heart O'North membership.
 For the 2012 football season, the Lakeland Conference subdivided into eight-player and eleven-player divisions, as eight members of the conference (Birchwood, Bruce, Luck, New Auburn, Northwood/Solon Springs, Prairie Farm, Siren and Winter) made the transition.
 Cameron and St. Croix Falls followed them to the Heart O'North in 2019 and 2021, respectively.
 The Lakeland Conference would also adopt its current two-division alignment that year.
 Membership decreased from nineteen to seventeen schools in 2025 when Clear Lake left for the Dunn-St. Croix Conference and Unity shifted to the Heart O'North Conference.
+Later that year, Clayton and Prairie Farm entered into a co-operative agreement for all sports to commence with the 2026-27 school year, adopting the Bearcats nickname as a nod to both schools.
+In September 2026, the WIAA fast-tracked the approval of longtime Cloverbelt members Gilman to join the Lakeland Conference for the 2027-28 school year.